RickStrahl/BlogPosts/2022-01/Long-Filenames-in-Windows-with-Manifests,-and-Registry-Overrides-Oh-my/IntegratingLongPathNamesInWindowsApplications.md

 ## Enabling Long Paths in Windows
 There are two ways to enable the core Windows support for long path names.

+* Registry Key
+* Group Policy Setting

+Unfortunately both are **global** settings that affect all of Windows, rather than application specific.
+Since long paths can have side effect behaviors, it's probably not a good idea to force it on via an unannounced installation step but rather give an option for it.

 ### Registry Key
 For a typical developer the easiest way to add support is via the registry setting.